EI2030/Low-power-E-Paper-OS/README.md

 Die Yield Breakdown
 Realistic Physical Layout (3 mm Edge Exclusion): 6,456 to 6,882 dies — accounts for a standard 3 mm non-usable wafer perimeter and a 0.1 mm dicing street (kerf) between dies."

-64 bit linux requires more RAM, but 64-128MB may suffice: http://tinycorelinux.net/ports.html
+64 bit linux requires more RAM, but 128MB may suffice: http://tinycorelinux.net/ports.html (it froze when I tried to install AbiWord, but also I also booted TinyCore from RAM, so installing to Disk wouldn't require as much memory- it would most likely load after installation to disk with 128MB).

 Other Core Ports
 – x86 Pure 64 –